VsKatshuma/Island-Raycaster/README.md

-# Isometric-Raytracer
+# Island-Raycaster

+I made a raycaster in JavaScript.
+Single thread and no GPU.
+Never again.

-This project was created purely to look cool and to explore the graphical limitations of the HTML5 canvas element.
+There is a word in Finnish called **auringonsilta**.
+It refers to the elongated reflection of the Sun on the surface of water.
+"Sun's bridge" would be the literal translation, but there is no English expression that carries the exact same meaning.
+This expression inspired me to create this pet project of mine.
+Island raycaster draws a full image using only raycasting, utilizing no external libraries or matrix transformations.
+It was created to look cool and to explore the graphical limitations of the HTML5 canvas element.
+Maybe an optimized version could become a screensaver in the future.

-The project contains just 2 files: a HTML file and a JavaScript file.
-Put them in the same folder and run the HTML file in a browser to demo the project.
+To run the project, put the HTML and JavaScript files in the same folder and open the HTML file in any browser.
+I might set up a server running this 24/7 one day, but no promises.

 The project is still largely unfinished, but the current version works as a proof of concept, rotating just under half a million pixels on the screen.
-I'll add a few benchmarks at a later date, but it should hit at least 40 FPS on a decent computer.